2019 Wisconsin elections: State Court of Appeals

-State Circuit Courts
+State circuit courts

-Twenty nine of the state's 249 circuit court seats were up for election in 2019.
+Twenty-nine of the state's 249 circuit court seats were up for election in 2019.
 Only three of those seats were contested.
 Only one incumbent was defeated for re-election—Milwaukee County Circuit Judge Andrew A. Jones, who had been appointed a year earlier by Governor Scott Walker to fill the vacancy created by Judge Rebecca Dallet's elevation to the Wisconsin Supreme Court.